 The tax liability of the depositors is just not limited to the TDS deduction made by banks.
 The interest income on an FD is also taxable according to the tax slab of the depositor, except for the tax deduction of up to Rs 50,000 available to senior citizens (aged 60 years and above) under Section 80TTB of the Income Tax Act.

 The difference between the TDS amount and the actual tax liability is adjusted when filing income tax returns.
-Hence, depositors should always take their tax slab into consideration while calculating their post-tax return from their FDs.
-Doing so will help depositors make a better comparison between the post-tax interest income from their FDs and the post-tax returns from fixed income alternatives like corporate bonds and debt mutual funds.
+Hence, depositors should always consider their tax slab while calculating their post-tax return from their FDs.
+Doing so will help depositors make a better comparison between the post-tax interest income from their FDs and the post-tax returns from fixed-income alternatives like corporate bonds and debt mutual funds.

 Interest income from tax-saving FD is taxable